 - Sears: Sears offers auto supplies in its retail stores, as well as housewares.
 And they also offer key duplication services.

 - Kmart: While Sears and Kmart are actually the same company, they have different branding.
 Both typically offer key copying services.

-- Walmart: You’ll find a key copying station inside most Walmarts.
+- Walmart: You’ll find a key duplication station inside most Walmarts.
 They’re usually in the automotive department.
 Some are MinuteKey self-serve kiosks, and others are operated by Walmart staff.

 Old-fashioned hardware stores are still great places to shop for home repair needs.

 - Ace Hardware: Ace Hardware has more than 5,000 stores nationwide.
 They also have a robust international presence.

 Cost: House Key or older car key between $8 and $12

 - True Value: True Value stores are located in 13 regions with stores across the country.